-Effect of pre-treatment with L. gasseri OLL2716 on first-line eradication therapy was studied in a trial published by Deguchi et al.[63].
+Effect of pre-treatment with L. gasseri OLL2716 on first-line eradication therapy was studied in a trial published by Deguchi et al.[77].
 About 229 infected patients were randomized into two groups, either one-week triple therapy (rabeprazole, clarithromycin, amoxicillin) or the same therapy with addition of probiotics.
 Overall eradication was significantly better in the studied probiotic group (intention to treat (p=0.018)/per protocol (p=0.041)), but more prospective studies are needed to evaluate the role of L. gasseri OLL2716 in the treatment in H. pylori infection.

-Beneficial effects of adding fermented milk product containing L. casei DN-114 001 to the triple therapy on the eradication rate of H. pylori infection in children were showed in a multicentre study from the Check Republic[55].
+Beneficial effects of adding fermented milk product containing L. casei DN-114 001 to the triple therapy on the eradication rate of H. pylori infection in children were showed in a multicentre study from the Check Republic[67].
 Eighty-six symptomatic children infected with H. pylori were randomized either to receive the omeprazole, amoxicillin, clarithromycin or the same regimen with addition of probiotic for 7 days.
 Eradication rate was statistically significantly higher in the probiotic group (p=0.0045).
-B. claussi have also been studied as a possible adjunct to standard therapy for H. pylori eradication, but the positive effect on eradication rate was not confirmed[64].
+B. claussi have also been studied as a possible adjunct to standard therapy for H. pylori eradication, but the positive effect on eradication rate was not confirmed[78].
+The characteristics of important studies where probiotics were used as adjuvant therapy to eradication treatment are presented in Table 1.

 Conclusions